Greek Almond Cookie Recipe (Kourabiedes)

 A Sweet Symbol of Celebration

-In Greece, Kourabiedes play a central role in life’s most cherished celebrations.
-For example, at weddings, they’re often stacked high in elegant pyramids, sweet symbols of joy and good fortune.
-During Christmas, they shine on silver trays, representing warmth, generosity, and the joy of giving.
-But Kourabiedes are more than just cookies.
-In fact, they’re edible tradition.
+In Greece, Kourabiedes take center stage at life’s most cherished celebrations.
+At weddings, families stack them into elegant pyramids that symbolize joy and good fortune.
+Then, during Christmas, they appear on silver trays, bringing warmth, generosity, and the spirit of giving.
+Yet these treats are more than simple cookies.
+Instead, they represent a delicious piece of Greek tradition.

 Likewise, they make appearances at Easter and name days, often brought out like old friends, always expected, always appreciated.